bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-11-15-newsletter.md

 release candidates.*

-- [LND 0.17.1-beta][] is a maintenance release for this LN node implementation that includes several bug fixes and minor improvements.
+- [LND 0.17.1-beta][] is a maintenance release for this LN node implementation that includes several bug fixes and minor improvements. {% assign timestamp="37:27" %}

 - [Bitcoin Core 26.0rc2][] is a release candidate for the next major version of the predominant full node implementation.
-There's a [testing guide][26.0 testing] and a scheduled meeting of the [Bitcoin Core PR Review Club][] dedicated to testing on 15 November 2023.
+There's a [testing guide][26.0 testing] and a scheduled meeting of the [Bitcoin Core PR Review Club][] dedicated to testing on 15 November 2023. {% assign timestamp="40:05" %}

-- [Core Lightning 23.11rc1][] is a release candidate for the next major version of this LN node implementation.
+- [Core Lightning 23.11rc1][] is a release candidate for the next major version of this LN node implementation. {% assign timestamp="53:24" %}

 ## Notable code and documentation changes